mathewlowry/myhub-gpt/permanent versions/atproto/intro to atproto 1.md

 *If people think it has potential and want to help me get it right, I'll move it to the wiki for further development by a larger community.
 If you'd like to help me before then, ping me on Discord and I'll give you access via github to this file and [[atproto1.drawio]], from which all .pngs are currently derived).*

 ---
-## Geostationary Orbit view
+## Orbital view

-Looking at Bluesky from geostationary orbit, you can only distinguish three elements:
+Looking at Bluesky from orbit, you can only distinguish three elements:

 ![[atproto1.orbital-1.png]]